kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/10_Kubernetes_DNS/transcript.md

 options ndots:5
 ```

 Now, there's one final thing I wanted to show you before I end this video, and that's to do with the nameserver.
-I mentioned earlier that Kubernetes DNS is essentially built on top of CoreDNS.
+Kubernetes DNS is actually built on top of another open source softwared called, CoreDNS.
 And this nameserver ip address leads to coredns.
 To show what I mean, let's exit out of the pod and then perform a search for this ip address.
 Here we find that it belongs to service called kube-dns:

 ```
 $ kubectl get all -o wide --all-namespaces | grep 10.96.0.10